PSY8061 : Advanced Research Methods for Applied Psychology A

 • Identify, evaluate and critically appraise research evidence;

-• Advance their skills in applying psychological research methods, conducting data analysis and data interpretation;
+• Advance their skills in applying quantitative psychological research methods and conducting quantitative data analysis and interpretation;

 • Gain an in-depth understanding of research as a process, of its value and importance in the development of evidence-based practice and the importance of methodological rigour.